Phase diagram of the SU$(3)$ Fermi-Hubbard model with next-neighbor interactions: Results

 \section{Results}

 We will explore the ground state of the system by sweeping through positive and negative values of the local and next-neighbor interactions.
-Calculating the properties defined above, we characterize the various phases of the system and finally the borders between them, which are shown in Fig.~\ref{fig1}, will be determined.
+Calculating the properties defined above, we characterize the various phases of the system, which are shown in Fig.~\ref{fig1}.
+We highlight that the frontiers between the different phases were determined using the tools of quantum information theory, namely the von Neumann block entropy and the fidelity.
 We work with a total number of particles equal to the lattice size, i.e. at a global density of $\rho=1/3$.